carpentries/docs.carpentries.org/source/policies/coc/coc-governance.md

 ## Communication and collaboration spaces

 CoCc communication happens primarily in the #coc-discussion private channel of The Carpentries Slack workspace.
-Incident report discussions happen initially in the #coc-2023 private channel (as of 2023) and then move to separate, private documents shared among members of the {{"[Incidence Response Group for each case]({}/policies/coc/enforcement-guidelines)".format(handbook_url)}}.
+Incident report discussions happen initially in the #coc-2023 private channel (as of 2023) and then move to separate, private documents shared among members of the [Incidence Response Group for each case](/policies/coc/enforcement-guidelines.md).

 The #coc-year channel is archived every year to avoid giving access to past discussions to new members.
 Members of the committee are expected to set their notifications to be alerted for all new messages posted to either channel.